lfigueirasfdc/sfdclib/README.md

 # sfdclib

+This project is a fork of rbauction/sfdclib, to include the ability to retrieve packaged metadata.

-Python library for accessing and managing Salesforce metadata and tooling API
+SFDCLib is a Python library for accessing and managing Salesforce metadata and tooling API

 Documentation
 -------------